-The Aqueous Hybrid Ion (AHI) battery was developed by Carnegie Mellon Professor Jay Whitacre in 2008.
+I initially developed the Aqueous Hybrid Ion (AHITM) battery at Carnegie Mellon in 2008.
 Utilizing a water-based electrolyte and multiple functional active ions, AHI batteries address the needs of the energy storage customers and deliver a system that is safe, reliable, and affordable.

 What’s in the AHI battery?

 AHI batteries use materials that, while relatively common and inexpensive, are unique to this battery chemistry.

 Aqueous Electrolyte: A battery’s electrolyte is the substance through which the active ions flow, from one electrode to the other.
 The AHI battery’s water-based electrolyte makes it truly unique, as this is unused in nearly all other battery chemistries.